Annika Sörenstam: Early life

-Junior golf

 The Sörenstam family began playing golf at Viksjö Golf Club in Jakobsberg, north of Stockholm, and later switched to nearby Bro-Bålsta Golf Club, opened in 1980, initially with a 9-hole course.
 At the age of 12, Annika shared her first set of golf clubs with her sister.
 Annika got the odd numbered clubs and Charlotta the even - and earned her first handicap of 54.

 At the European Tour tournament Scandinavian Enterprise Open in Stockholm in July 1986, she tried to be a volunteer caddie and was asked to stand in a line with all other candidates.
 When all male volunteer caddies finally had been chosen by the tournament professionals, three teen-age girls were left without a bag yet.
 It was Annika, Charlotta and Fanny Sunesson.

 She was so shy as a junior, she used to deliberately three-putt at the end of a tournament to avoid giving the victory speech.
 The coaches noticed and at the next tournament both the winner and the runner-up had to give a speech.
 Sörenstam decided that if she were going to have to face the crowd anyway she might as well win and the deliberate misses stopped.

-Swedish national team
+Amateur career

 Her successful amateur career included a win in the St Rule Trophy played at St Andrews and a runner-up finish in the Swedish national mother/daughter Championship.
 As a member of the Swedish National Team from 1987 to 1992, she played in the 1990 and 1992 Espirito Santo Trophy, winning the individual competition in 1992.
-While waiting to start college in Sweden, Sörenstam worked as a personal assistant at the Swedish PGA and played on the Swedish Golf Tour, winning three tournaments during 1990/1991.
+While waiting to start college in Sweden, Sörenstam worked as a personal assistant at the PGA of Sweden and played on the Swedish Golf Tour, winning three tournaments during 1990/1991.

-University of Arizona

 After a coach spotted Sörenstam playing in a collegiate event in Tokyo, she moved to the U.S. to play college golf at the University of Arizona in Tucson.
 She won seven collegiate titles and in 1991, became the first non-American and first freshman to win the individual NCAA Division I Championship.
 Sörenstam was 1991 NCAA Co-Player of the Year with Kelly Robbins, runner-up in the 1992 NCAA championship, 1992 Pac-10 champion and a 1991–92 NCAA All-American.
 She qualified for the U.S. Women's Open at Oakmont in July, made the cut, and tied for 63rd.
 A few weeks later at the U.S. Women's Amateur at Kemper Lakes near Chicago, she was the runner-up to Vicki Goetze, bogeying the last hole in the 36-hole final.